cdot/Hotpot/README.md

 modprobe w1-therm
 ```
 (you will probably want to add these commands to the service script).
-You can see what sensors are configured using
+You can see what sensors are attached to the system using:
 ```
 ls /sys/bus/w1/devices/w1_bus_master1
 ```
-Expect to see devices such as 28-0316027f81ff
+Expect to see devices such as '28-0316027f81ff'.

+If you follow my wiring, it is safe to continue to use the existing controller
+and thermostats.
+Note that if your existing thermostats are set to a lower temperature than required by Hotpot, then the thermostats will always win.
+I recommend either switching the existing controller to an "always on" state, or programming in a simple "on-off" schedule that sets hot water and central heating are "on" during the time Hotpot is likely to be managing the temperature.
+This way if Hotpot fails for any reason, the original controller takes over.

 # Server Software

 The controller uses rules defined in javascript functions to control
 the temperature of the different services offered by the central heating
 system.
 It runs a HTTP(S) server that supports querying and changing the
-configuration of the system via AJAX requests from a browser or mobile
+configuration of the system from a browser.
-device.

 The server is implemented using node.js, version 11.15.0 (at time of
 writing this is the most recent version available for the RPi).

 ## Configuring the Server

-The server is run as follows:
+The server can be run as follows:
 ```
-$ cd server
-$ node Hotpot.js
+$ node server/js/Hotpot.js <options>
 ```
 The server supports command-line options as follows:
 ```
   -h, --help        Show this help
   -c, --config=ARG  Configuration file (default ./hotpot.cfg)
-  -t, --trace[=ARG] Trace module e.g. --trace all
+  -C, --confhelp    Configuration file help (requires a hotpot.cfg) -t, --trace[=ARG] Trace module e.g. --trace all
   -d, --debug       Run in debug mode - uses stubs for missing hardware
 ```